 4. DECREASE YOUR WEIGHT if it is high: obesity leads to type 2 and heart disease.
 [Skinny diabetics, those not producing the fat-maker insulin, lose sugar-calories in the urine since they can't use sugar for fat or fuel.]
 ALL authorities agree with weight reduction benefits in type 2, as often blood-sugar returns below the cut-off point [and technically you're cured].
 As fat-cells lose fats, there are relatively more insulin receptors active per unit of cell surface and the system works better.
 Moderate exercise (many benefits) and cutting down on (tasty and well-deserved) calories are ways to normalize weight.
 Easier said than done.
 Then there are changes in diet: try the wisdom in the books by Whitaker, Challem, Atkins and Willett (the 4 books in one frame in the links list).
 None of these books has all the answers but combined they provide a wealth of information about how weight loss can be part of a pleasant life-style.
 Low-carb Atkins 'still' best for weight loss.
 Another low carb high nutrient diet is Montignac.
 Obesity is stored fat, and you'll never lose fat if you over supply with starch, carbs and refined cereals...

 Later-in-life, type 2, diabetes becomes a hard to manage "condition" with much confusion and changing recommendations between individuals or expert groups.
 Mega-dollars are spent on and by each diabetic so the money interests are huge.
-Adding to the confusion, fundamental understandings (like the role of inflammation) are just starting to emerge.
-It is a long way from studies to medical consensus and even further to supermarkets and restaurants --where the causes and solutions to diabetes and heart disease certainly lie.
-On a lighter note, there seems agreement (for people who are not driving, type 1, pregnant or alcoholic) that "...moderate alcohol consumption in the diet should not be discouraged" [JClEndMet; 3-2002], the benefit of a drink-or-two, and now there's coffee!
+Adding to the confusion, fundamental understandings (like the role of inflammation) are starting to emerge.
+It is a long way from studies to medical consensus and to supermarkets and restaurants --where the causes and solutions to diabetes and heart disease certainly lie.
+On a lighter note, there seems agreement (for people who are not driving, type 1, pregnant or alcoholic) that "...moderate alcohol consumption in the diet should not be discouraged", the benefit of a drink-or-two, and now coffee!

 In California the doubled rate of type 2 diabetes in the 1990's was evidently not caused by a lack of drugs but, just maybe, by more low-fiber processed-foods [or by sitting in front of computers...].
 But unlike your computer,